mbasaglia/glaxnimate/README.md

 the open source version so you might have to set that up;

 Install Qt Creator and Qt 5 Android.
-Any Qt version above 5.12 should work, it hasn't been tested with Qt 6 so stick with 5 for now.
+Qt versions in the 5.12.* line should work, some newer Qt versions have issues with the android build tools so it's better to stick with 5.12.

-Select "Custom Installation", then on the following page check Qt > Qt 5.15.2 (or whatever version you prefer) > Android.
+Select "Custom Installation", then on the following page check Qt > Qt 5.12.11 (or whatever version you prefer) > Android.
 You can also install additional components such as Qt for Desktop and such.

 Accept the licenses and proceed to install.